1.1. During the NFL season, the minimum roster size is 40 players and the maximum is 50 players.

 5.6.2.
 All rookie contracts have 25% guaranteed, except those valued at $1-$3 which will have $0 guaranteed.

 5.6.3.
-A rookie taken in the draft may be dropped before the NFL season begins without the team being penalised guaranteed money.
+A rookie taken in the draft may be dropped before their first NFL season begins without the team being penalised guaranteed money.

 5.6.4.
 If a rookie taken in the draft is dropped before the NFL season begins and is then picked up again by the same team, again prior to the start of the season, the terms of the original contract will apply.